0

 Goa

-Goa is a world famous destination known for its golden sands and beautiful beaches.
+Goa is a world famous destination known for its golden sands, beautiful beaches and yoga teacher training in Goa.
 Also located in southern India, Goa again offers a very different cycling experience.
 The highlight in Goa are, of course, the beaches, and you want to make sure that you get enough of them,as they’re among the best in the world.

 However, Goa also has some very beautiful Portuguese architecture, as it was a Portuguese colony for nearly 500 years.
 There are also some ancient Hindu temples, beautiful waterfalls,and forests of coconut and cashew trees.